cloudflare/cloudflare-docs/content/ddos-protection/managed-rulesets/adaptive-protection.md

 Adaptive DDoS Protection provides the following types of protection:

 * **Origin-aware DDoS Protection**: Detects and mitigates traffic that deviates from your site's origin errors profile.
 * **User-agent-aware DDoS Protection**: Detects and mitigates traffic that deviates from the top User Agents seen by Cloudflare on the network.
-The User Agent profile is built from the entire Cloudflare network and not just from the customer's zone.
+The User Agent profile is built from the entire Cloudflare network and not only from the customer's zone.
 * **Location-aware DDoS Protection**: Detects and mitigates traffic that deviates from your site’s geo-distribution profile.
 The profile is calculated from the rate for every client country and region, using the rates from the past seven days.
 * **Protocol-aware DDoS Protection**: Detects and mitigates traffic that deviates from your traffic’s IP protocol profile.
 The profile is calculated as a global rate for each of your prefixes.